Published July 2024. Last updated June 2025.

 A targeted consultation survey of organisations working with Aboriginal and Torres Strait Islander people was part of the early scoping work.
 It asked about their use of the 2013 Dietary Guidelines and companion resources.
 It also asked for suggestions about how the updated Dietary Guidelines could be improved to assist in promoting the health of Aboriginal and Torres Strait Islander people.

-Evidence about Aboriginal and Torres Strait Islander people and diet is being collected for some of the research questions.
+Evidence about Aboriginal and Torres Strait Islander people and diet is being collected for some of the research questions as part of the evidence review.
 Where relevant and methodologically robust evidence is found it will be used to inform the Dietary Guidelines revision.

 - How will cultural factors related to diet be addressed?